-1).
-Reference is made to the South Carolina Comptroller General (CG) because, in the opinion of this office, allowing Districts to establish their own interest rate is not substantially similar to the Consolidated Procurement Code.
-On March 28, 1994, the Comptroller General CG set the interest rate at 6.25%.
-As of September 20102020, that rate has not been changed.
-The current interest rate, and the CG's rules regarding application of this section to state agencies, is posted at the following URL provided below.
+- 1. Reference is made to the South Carolina Comptroller General (CG) because, in the opinion of this office, allowing Districts to establish their own interest rate is not substantially similar to the Consolidated Procurement Code.
+On March 28, 1994, the CG set the interest rate at 6.25%.
+As of September 2020, that rate has not been changed.
+The current interest rate, and the CG's rules regarding application of this section to state agencies, is posted at the following URL provided below. - 2.

-(2).
 The CG exempts some late payments from application of this section by effectively establishing an interest rate of zero.
-For additional information, consult the CG's rules regarding application of this section, see the "Disbursement Regulations" on the CG's website.
+For additional information regarding application of this section, see the "Disbursement Regulations" on the CG's website.